MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/entity-operations-retrieve.md

 ## Retrieve with an alternate key

-If you have configured an entity to use an alternate key, you can use this alternate key to define an <xref:Microsoft.Xrm.Sdk.EntityReference> and pass this value as the <xref:Microsoft.Xrm.Sdk.Messages.RetrieveMultipleRequest>.<xref:Microsoft.Xrm.Sdk.Messages.RetrieveMultipleRequest.Target> property.
+If you have configured an entity to use an alternate key, you can use this alternate key to define an <xref:Microsoft.Xrm.Sdk.EntityReference> and pass this value as the <xref:Microsoft.Xrm.Sdk.Messages.RetrieveRequest>.<xref:Microsoft.Xrm.Sdk.Messages.RetrieveRequest.Target> property.

 For example, if you define the `account` `accountnumber` attribute to be an alternate key, you can retrieve an account using the value of that attribute.